6 Examples of Nursing Home Neglect to Look For

 2. Poor Hygiene

 Some elderly residents in nursing homes need assistance with daily hygiene tasks, such as brushing teeth or bathing.
-Nursing home neglect can show up with dental issues or poor hygiene from lack of bathing.
+Examples of neglect in nursing homes can show up with dental issues or poor hygiene from lack of bathing.
 Your loved ones could appear dirty or be wearing soiled clothing.

 3. Psychological Issues